Ex Bafana Bafana player Maimane Phiri shot in Alexandra

 According to sources who witnessed the shooting, it is alleged that the incident happened in full view of patrons and staff at the pub.

 “This was not a robbery but a quarrel ensued between the gunman and Maimane.
 Maimane is extending his business and wanted to make it bigger but the gunman had issues with Maimane’s plans to extend the business.
 He had an altercation with Maimane and the other person, that is when he withdrew a gun and shot Maimane and the deceased.
-He later turned the hun on himself trying to take his own life,” said a source.
+He later turned the gun on himself trying to take his own life,” said a source.

 Another insider privy to the details said that they were all having fun at the pub when they heard gunshots from the gate of the joint.

 “We all ran to different directions trying to hide.
-We had another shot and when we go outside we saw three people lying on the ground and one of them was Maimane.
+We heard another shot and when we go outside we saw three people lying on the ground and one of them was Maimane.

 Police spokesperson Captain Mavela Masondo confirmed that Phiri was shot and taken to the hospital.